 Montey’s is a big, outdoor, waterfront restaurant in Coconut Grove that looks like a tiki hut that ate some magical beans and became huge.
 If they didn’t serve oysters here, we’d be a little offended.
 Luckily, they do.
 Gulf oysters are available all day long, and so are some strong frozen drinks, which are slightly cheaper during Happy Hour every Mon-Fri from 4-7pm.

-The upscale waterfront restaurant has a good amount of outdoor seating (all with a pretty nice view) and they serve oysters on the half shell at both dinner and brunch.
+The upscale waterfront restaurant has a good amount of outdoor seating (all with a pretty nice view) and they serve oysters - which are just $1 all day long on Tuesdays.
 You’ll want to make a reservation here, which you can do online.
 And if you’re still hungry after your oysters, they’ve got a great grilled snapper and other very good seafood dishes.

 We couldn’t imagine Michael’s Genuine without oysters.
 Thankfully, we don’t have to.
 The Design District restaurant is still serving a daily selection by the dozen and half-dozen along with a very good menu of pizza, roasted fish, and a stracciatella that’ll go real nice with your oysters.
 Come here if you want to feel a little fancy and possibly have a martini or two.
 You should probably make a reservation online.